GigameshGarages/AeonNet/README.md

 # AeonNet
-AeonNet is a Trading Time Value Tokenisation Platform deployed on Aeternity Application Architecture with Smart Contracts written on Sophia, a functonal programming language.
-It is designed as a decentralised application where traders can sell their expertise to novice traders.
-Time Trade Tokenss are built with NFT standards.
-All time locks are aggregated using ECDSA basd elliptical curve cryptographic security with a Hash Time Locked Contract (HTLC) for verification purpose.
+AeonNet is a Trading Time Value Tokenisation System deployed on Aeternity Application Architecture with Smart Contracts written on Sophia, a functonal programming language.
+It is designed as a decentralised application where traders can sell the tokens that they have curated over the time.
+All time locks are aggregated using Digital Signatures and Hash Time Locked Contract (HTLC) for verification purpose.

 ## Summary
 - Decentralised Trading Time Tokens Powered by Aeternity Architecture based Hash Time Locked Contracts (HTLC).

 ## Concept
+- A financial derivative is a contract whose value depends upon the value of some underlying asset, such as a stock.
+- The contract specifies the rights and obligations between the buyer and the seller to receive or deliver future cash flows based on some future event.
+- One of the most popular types of derivative is option.
+- Option is a contract between two parties on trading an asset at a future date.
+- There are two basic types of option: call and put.
+- A call option gives the holder the right (not the obligation) to buy an underlying asset for a specified strike price by a certain expiration date.
+- A put option gives the holder the right (not the obligation) to sell an underlying asset for a specified strike price by a certain expiration date.
 - Options trading is the trading of instruments that gives the right to buy or sell a specific security on a specific date at a specific price.
 - Time value refers to the portion of an option's premium that is attributable to the amount of time remaining until the expiration of the option contract.
 - The premium of any option consists of two components: its intrinsic value and its time value.